watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

-# How to set up Elasticsearch (watsonx Discovery) and integrate it with Watson Assistant in CloudPak
+# How to set up watsonx Discovery (Elasticsearch) and integrate it with Watson Assistant in CloudPak
-This is a documentation about how to set up Elasticsearch (watsonx Discovery) and integrate it with watsonx Assistant in CloudPak
+This is a documentation about how to set up watsonx Discovery (Elasticsearch) and integrate it with watsonx Assistant in CloudPak

 ## Table of contents:
 * [Step 1: Install Elastic Cloud on Kubernetes(ECK) on CloudPak](#step-1-install-elastic-cloud-on-kubernetes-eck-in-cloudpak)